nathaliesommer/PredPrey-HabitatDomains/README.md

 Hazard ratio summary figure.
 HR = 1 (no benefit or detriment) is dotted.
 I think we should do something like this.

-# Behavioral shifts at year one
+# Behavioral shifts at one year
 ![oneyrshifts](Output_Figures/OneYrShifts.png)

 To make tweaks: https://mjskay.github.io/ggdist/reference/stat_halfeye.html

-# Behavioral shifts at year five
+# Behavioral shifts at five years
 ![fiveyrshifts](Output_Figures/FiveYrShifts.png)

-# Freya to-do
-- [ ] Interactions and the number of interactions that occur.
-Trend with whether consumptive or nonconsumptive is dominant
-- [ ] Clean up script